openstack-security/Developer-Guidance/dg_avoid-shell-true.md

 ```

 Rather than calling a single shell process that runs each of our
-programs, we run them separately ourselves and connect stdout from curl
+programs, we run them separately and connect stdout from curl to stdin
-to stdin for wc.
-We specify `stdout=subprocess.PIPE`, which tells
+for wc.
+We specify `stdout=subprocess.PIPE`, which tells subprocess to
-subprocess to send that output to the respective file handler.
+send that output to the respective file handler.

-Treat pipes like file descriptors (you can actually use FDs if you
+Treat pipes like file descriptors (you can actually use FDs if you want)
-want) - they may block on reading and writing if nothing is connected
+- they may block on reading and writing if nothing is connected to the
-to the other end.
-That's why we use `communicate()`, which reads until
+other end.
+That's why we use `communicate()`, which reads until EOF on
-EOF on the output and then waits for the process to terminate.
-You
+the output and then waits for the process to terminate.
+You should
-should generally avoid reading and writing to pipes directly unless
+generally avoid reading and writing to pipes directly unless you really
-you really know what you're doing - it's easy to work yourself into a
+know what you're doing - it's easy to work yourself into a situation
-situation that can deadlock.
+that can deadlock.

-Note that `communicate()` buffers the result in memory - if that's
+Note that `communicate()` buffers the result in memory - if that's not
-not what you want, use a file descriptor for `stdout` to pipe that
+what you want, use a file descriptor for `stdout` to pipe that output
-output into a file.
+into a file.

 ## Consequences

 * Using pipes helps you avoid shell injection in more complex situations
 * It's possible to deadlock things with pipes (in Python or in shell)

 ## References